HardlyDifficult/Tutorials/Outline.md

 <hr></details>
 <details><summary>What's a scene?</summary>

-The Scene represents a collection of game objects and components (defined below) configured for a game level or menu screen.
+The Scene represents a collection of GameObjects and components (defined below) configured for a game level or menu screen.
 For this tutorial we are starting by creating part of Level 1.
 Level 2, the menu, and other UI screens will be saved as separate scenes.
 You can switch scenes via the SceneManager, and will cover this later in the tutorial.

 <hr></details>